csc335-UA-master/cs335-cafe/README.md

-# CSC 335 Lab 2: BeyondBrad
+# CSC 335 Lab 2: It's not Pizza, it's DeJournett

-We have a small Point of Sale terminal for a bread and sandwich shop that has a Loyalty Program to reward repeat customers.
+We have a small Point of Sale terminal for a pizza shop that has a Loyalty Program to reward repeat customers.
 Every fifth visit, the customer gets a 10% discount.

 We will model the store as a loop of customers who visit and make multiple orders.
 You